Welcome to today's edition of the Rush 24-7 podcast.

 So it is Earth Day.

-The first Earth Day, I believe it was it, 1970.
+The first Earth Day, I believe it was 1970.

-And you've had at least according to CBS 170 world lo uh 171 world leaders gathered at the UN to sign a sweeping climate agreement that was negotiated last year.
+And you've had at least, according to CBS, 171 world leaders gathered at the UN to sign a sweeping climate agreement that was negotiated last year.

-While the world that pays attention to what really matters was much more focused on a recent major terrorist attack, the Obama administration was decided to go over to Paris and negotiate this deal on climate, the Paris Agreement in Le Borget France.
+While the world that pays attention to what really matters was much more focused on a recent major terrorist attack, the Obama administration decided to go over to Paris and negotiate this deal on climate, the Paris Agreement in Le Bourgé, France.

-Because I mean, if you're gonna go to sit around and talk about how we want to prevent the world from getting one degree warmer in a hundred years, not an exaggeration, by the way, or I think it might be two degrees Celsius, something like that in a hundred years.
+Because, I mean, if you're going to go to sit around and talk about how we want to prevent the world from getting one degree warmer in 100 years, not an exaggeration, by the way, or I think it might be two degrees Celsius, something like that, in 100 years.

 They're projecting out that far.

-These are the these are the fears that drive these people.
+These are the fears that drive these people.

 As I'm fond of saying, climate change is a religious belief for people who think they're too intelligent for religious belief, right?